Wildlife Watching Boat Trip Around The Farne Islands.

-As many as a thousand pups are born each year in late October and November.
-So you are pretty much guaranteed to see at least some pups.
+As many as a thousand pups are born here each year in late October and November.
+So you are pretty much guaranteed to see at least some pups probably dozens of them.

 The Farne Islands.
 Northumberland.

-Many different types of boats offer trips to the islands from nearby Seahouses but if you are looking for comfort then pick a boat with cover and on board toilet facilities, a two hour trip can seem a lot longer if it rains or you need the loo!
+There are many different types of boats offering trips out to the islands from the nearby town of Seahouses but if you are looking for comfort then pick a boat with cover and onboard toilet facilities, a two-hour trip can seem a lot longer if it rains or you need the loo!

 The larger boats have better stabilisers which are a great help if the sea turns rough - as it often does.

 The boats do all sail from the end of the harbour wall and the steps down to them are quite steep and can be wet and slippery, so take care.
 Good shoes are essential as are warm clothes and a good waterproof jacket.
 The deck can get quite slippery so stay safe with the right footwear and cold weather gear.The weather on the northeast coast can be very unpredictable at any time of year and it is always colder out at sea than on land.

 A Comfortable Boat With Toilet Facilities and Plenty of Indoor Seating.

 Don't forget to take an anti-seasickness pill before you go.
 The sea can be very rough.